 The standards recognise that knowledge supports practice, so they do not have separate knowledge and practice statements.
-You must demonstrate how you have gained knowledge that underpins a standard, which has then supported the work that you have done.
+You must demonstrate how you have gained knowledge that underpins a standard, which has supported the work that you have done.

-The level of knowledge required is broadly equivalent to first degree (Level 6 in the Qualifications and Credit Framework1, equivalent to Level 10 in the Scottish Credit and Qualifications Framework2), although all knowledge may not necessarily be acquired through formal study; a wider range of sources may be accessed.
+The level of knowledge required is broadly equivalent to a first degree (Level 6 in the Qualifications and Credit Framework1, Level 10 in the Scottish Credit and Qualifications Framework2).
+It is not necessary for all knowledge to be acquired through formal study; a wider range of sources may be accessed.

-Knowledge may have been gained through learning on formal, accredited courses; on the job learning; learning through attending meetings/ conferences; private study or other means.
-It is important that you are able to describe clearly what you have understood from that learning and how you have applied it in practical examples.
+Knowledge may have been gained through learning on formal, accredited courses, on-the-job learning, learning through attending meetings, conferences, private study and other means.

+It is important that you can clearly describe a brief overview of the content of the knowledge you have acquired relevant to the standard being claimed; what you have understood from the learning and how you have applied it in practical examples.